 Procedure Participants completed a simple decision-making task that was framed as a computer game in which they asked alien creatures for candy (Figure 1).
 The goal of the game was to earn as much candy as possible.
 On each trial (of a total of 100 trials), participants chose one out of the four creatures and received (virtual) candy for their choice.
 Selections were made using a touch screen.
 Each creature gave a set number of candies that was the same on every trial.
 One option gave 10 candies, while the other three options gave 3, 2, and 1 candies respectively.
 The locations of the reward values were stable across the entire experiment, but were randomly determined for each individual participant.
 Following the choice, the reward received for the choice was displayed for 3 s (Figure 1B).
 Then a meter that tracked the total accumulated reward was updated.
 Children were given tangible rewards (stickers) for each 180 candies earned, with benchmarks on the meter indicating these goals.
 When a goal was reached, a congratulatory screen appeared telling the participant that they earned a sticker.

 Participants were assigned to one of three conditions: congruent, competition, and baseline.
 In the congruent and competition conditions, perceptual novelty and saliency were manipulated.
 Three of the four creatures were simple black and white stick figures while one was colorful and perceptually rich.
 In addition, on each trial the salient image changed to a new novel creature (Figure 1C).
 In the congruent condition, the salient option was mapped to the highest reward value (10 candies).
 In the competition condition, the salient option was mapped to the lowest reward value (1 candy), putting reward and perceptual novelty in competition.
-In the baseline condition, all four options had equal perceptual saliency, and the images were stable across the experiment.
+In the baseline condition, all four options had equal perceptual saliency, and the images were stable across all trials of the experiment.

 Behavioral Results

 Participants’ choices over the course of the experiment were analyzed (Figure 2).
 In particular performance was analyzed as the proportion of trials on which the highest valued option was chosen.
-An ANOVA revealed a significant effect of condition, F(2, 77) = 7.40, p = 0.001.
-Pairwise comparisons showed that participants in the congruent condition chose the best option significantly more often than participants in the baseline condition, t(53) = 2.13, p = 0.038, and the competition condition, t(46) = 3.80, p < 0.001.
-In addition, performance in the competition condition was marginally lower than the baseline condition, t(55) = 1.97, p = 0.053.
-Importantly, the proportion of trials in which the lowest valued option (which was salient in the competition condition) was chosen did not differ by condition, F(2, 77) = 2.24, p = 0.114.
-This pattern of results suggests that perceptual saliency facilitated reward optimization in the congruent condition, but not through simple novelty-seeking since the salient option was not selected more often in the competition condition.
+An ANOVA revealed a significant effect of condition, F(2, 77) = 7.40, p = 0.001, 2 = 0.16.
+Pairwise comparisons showed that participants in the congruent condition chose the best option significantly more often than participants in the baseline condition, t(53) = 2.13, p = 0.038, d = 0.58, and the competition condition, t(46) = 3.80, p < 0.001, d = 1.10.
+In addition, performance in the competition condition was marginally lower than the baseline condition, t(55) = 1.97, p = 0.053, d = 0.53.
+Importantly, the proportion of trials in which the lowest valued option (which was salient in the competition condition) was chosen did not differ by condition, F(2, 77) = 2.24, p = 0.114, 2 = 0.002.
+This pattern of results suggests that perceptual saliency facilitated reward optimization in the congruent condition, but not through simple novelty-seeking since the salient option was not selected more frequently in the competition condition.